 Between about age 50 to 75 years, the vitreous humor shrinks and tugs on the retina from time to time.
 These tugs stimulate the retina, giving the illusion of light or objects, seen as floaters.
 Such floaters (idiopathic vitreous floaters) are not harmful.
 Less often, the vitreous humor pulls completely away from the retina (vitreous detachment).

 Less common but more serious causes include

-Sometimes migraines cause vision symptoms.
+Sometimes migraines cause vision symptoms (see Migraines).
 These vision symptoms may be white, jagged flashing lines that appear first in the middle of the field of vision and then spread across the entire field of vision (not single objects like floaters).
 They typically then resolve over about 20 minutes, disappearing first from the peripheral field of vision and last from the center of the field of vision.
 People may not have a headache with them.
-These symptoms are called ocular or retinal migraine.
+These symptoms are called ocular or visual migraine.
 People can also have similar symptoms or lose vision in part of an eye for about 10 to 60 minutes, often before a migraine headache begins (called migraine aura).
 In these cases, symptoms are caused by a phenomenon in the brain, not in the retina.

 Not every instance of eye floaters requires an immediate evaluation by a doctor.
 The following information can help people decide when a doctor's evaluation is needed and help them know what to expect during the evaluation.

 In people with floaters, certain symptoms and characteristics are cause for concern.
 They include